Mark Ming-Cheng Cheng, PhD

 Detroit MI 48202

-We are in the process of installation of a FIB System (TESCAN LYRA).
+A FIB System (TESCAN GAIA) has been installed!
 The equipment was purchased thanks to the generous support of the NSF MRI grant.
 The equipment is capable of e-beam lithography, ion milling, nano etching/ deposition, 3D chemical profiling, and TEM sample preparation.
-Please contact Dr. Cheng or nFab University Core Facility for training and access.
+Please contact Dr. Cheng or nFab University Core for the training and access.